vlatan/pc-backup/README.md

 ### Usage

-In a separate `constants.py` file define several constants specific for your environment:
+In a separate `constants.py` file define several constants specific to your environment:

 ```
 # path to the user's directory